Skip to Main content

 Because providers treat patients and prescribe medications, they play a crucial part in talking to their patients about the dangers of opioids, prescribing responsibly, and identifying abuse.
 We encourage them to:

-• Prescribe opioids at the lowest effective dosage when they’re absolutely necessary.
+• Prescribe opioids at the lowest effective dosage when they are necessary.

-One of the key treatment methods, MAT is an evidence-based approach that uses Food and Drug Administration (FDA)-approved medications, like buprenorphine, methadone, and naltrexone microspheres, to treat opioid use disorder.
+MOUD is one of the key methods used to treat opioid use disorder.
+This treatment is an evidence-based approach that uses Food and Drug Administration-approved medications like buprenorphine, methadone, and naltrexone microspheres.

-While only one component of successful treatment programs — counseling and community supports need to be included as well — MAT is instrumental in helping us address opioid use disorder.
+While MOUD is only one component of a successful treatment program — counseling and community support should always be included as well — MOUD is instrumental in helping us address opioid use disorder.
+You can learn more about medications for opioid use disorder on SAMHSA’s website.

 Others also read